nkulik94/game-center/README.md

 ### User Routes

-`get /login` - handled by the show action in the sessions controller.
+`post /login` - handled by the show action in the sessions controller.
 Takes login credentials as params and upon authentication saves the user id to the `sessions` hash and sends the user information back in json format.

 `delete /logout` - handled by the destroy action in the sessions controller.
 Removes the user id from the `sessions` hash to log the user out.